Float-Capital/docs-staging-hosting/docs/docs/terminology.md

 ### EthKillers

-The EthKillers is the first synthetic market offered by Float Capital and tracks an equally weighted index comprised of [TRON](https://tron.network/), [XRP](https://ripple.com/xrp/), and [EOS](https://eos.io/) that were nicknamed EthKillers as they were said to be the _killers_ of Ethereum.
+The EthKillers is the intended first synthetic market offered by Float Capital and tracks an equally weighted index comprised of [TRON](https://tron.network/), [XRP](https://ripple.com/xrp/), and [EOS](https://eos.io/) that were nicknamed EthKillers as they were said to be the _killers_ of Ethereum.

 ### Floating Exposure